 Ancient Egypt: What Makes a Journey?

-As the year progresses, we will examine another question, “What kind of journey did ancient Egyptians take, both in their daily life and in their beliefs about the gods and afterlife?”
+As the year progresses, students examine another question, “What kind of journey did ancient Egyptians take, both in their daily life and in their beliefs about the gods and afterlife?”
 Throughout the year, students will come to understand how an innovative civilization advanced Egypt’s practice of art, writing (hieroglyphics), governance, and religion.
 This integrated curriculum offers various hands-on experiences, such as building a large-scale model of the Nile, mummifying a piece of fruit, and performing their first drama production, which is an adaptation of an Egyptian myth.
 Students also explore what it means to go on their own personal journey through Fourth Grade and begin to appreciate both physical and metaphorical journeys, both their own and those of characters they read about in books.
 Students ask: “What are the journeys of the characters in the novels we read?”
 “How are they similar and different from my own journey?”
 “What can I learn about those who are like me and those who are different?”

 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in math in the Fourth Grade.
 Emphasis is placed on problem-solving processes and sound computation skills as students master the operations of addition, subtraction, multiplication, and division.
 Hands-on activities and math games deepen and enrich student understanding and application.

 The Fourth Grade math curriculum includes multi-digit multiplication and division, number theory, decimals, estimation and computation of big numbers, fractions and decimals, angle geometry, perimeter, and area.
 Students study multiple methods and strategies for problem-solving.
 While accurate computation is reinforced, Fourth Grade math also includes a strong emphasis on the ability to show and explain work.
 Under the guidance of the math coach, our young mathematicians engage in enrichment experiences that further explore and challenge their understanding.